ialbert/bio/md/bio-taxonomy.md

     TaxDB: nodes=2,288,072 parents=198,666

-There are a total of `2,288,072` nodes (taxonomical entries) out of which `198,666` are nodes that are non-terminal (leaf) nodes that have children nodes attached to them.
-Above we see that the vast majority of the taxonomy annotates leaf nodes.
+There are a total of `2,288,072` nodes (taxonomical entries) out of which `198,666` are nodes that are non-terminal (non-leaf) nodes.
+For these numbers we see that the vast majority of the taxonomy annotations are for terminal, leaf nodes.

 ## View a tax id

 Pass a NCBI taxonomical id to see all the descendants of it: